Mobile fundraising empowers people to give on the go!

 - Fundraising gala and/or auctions – Display all the necessary information (as well as fundraising progress) on a digital screen using a FundHub.

-During your events, there are multiple forms of mobile fundraising that you can offer, whether it’s a text gift or a mobile giving kiosk.
+During your events, there are multiple forms of mobile fundraising that you can offer, whether it’s a text gift or a mobile giving app.
 Make sure to advertise all of the details to make it as easy as possible for attendees.

 7. Make virtual events work